rmrobinson/travel-content/content/2025-01-cozumel/_index.md

 After a couple of dives, our surface interval, and the boat ride back we were eating lunch before 1 PM each afternoon.
 This gave us several hours by the pool to read and relax, before a nice dinner at one of the restaurants at the hotel.
 The hotel was an all-inclusive, however unlike many it wasn't necessary to make reservations in the non-buffet restaurants for dinner.
 I really enjoyed the food at the resort - it was better than many of the other all-inclusive resorts I've been to.
 We took Saturday and Sunday morning off diving, and spent it enjoying the hotel.
 They had an archery range, and so Saturday afternoon I did a bit of archery with some of the other guests.
 I also made it through all 3 of the books I'd packed, along with 2 of the books Todd had packed.

 Below are a selection of the photos I took underwater.
+These photos were taken using a Pixel 6 Pro phone, in a Kraken KRH08 v2 underwater case.
+This was the second dive trip I'd used the case, and while I had some issues originally with their app crashing, their new camera app worked much better on this trip.
 The diving really was quite great in Cozumel, I would consider going back again!

 {{< photogallery id="fish" layout="gallery" caption="There were many varieties of fish we encountered" >}}
 {{< photo caption="A French angelfish swimming away" url="https://s3.us-east-2.amazonaws.com/rmrobins-website-photos/2025-cozumel/1738261506019.jpg" >}}